 Tree Preservation Orders (TPOs)

-The effect of a TPO is to makes it an offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy a tree without the Council's consent.
+This is a legal protection and if a tree is protected by a TPO it is then an offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy a tree without the Council's consent.

 Works on Protected Trees

-If you see work being carried out on a tree that you think may be protected, contact Winchester City Council on 01962 848 345 or firstname.lastname@example.org.
+If you see work being carried out on a tree that you think may be protected, please contact Winchester City Council on 01962 848 301 or email NaturalEnvironment@winchester.gov.uk (Manned Mon-Fri).